Farber Hebrew Day School – Yeshivat Akiva: Israel program

 From the inception of the high school, students were expected to spend time studying in Israel.
 At first this was done for most of 12th grade, after having completed an accelerated curriculum over the previous three years.
 In August 1973, the school's first 12th grade, consisting of Jonathan Freier, Sheldon Klein, Gary Torgow, Danny Schnipper, Jonathan Simon, Barbara Eskin, Michael Greenbaum, Benny Micznik, David Donin, Karen Polk, Judith Mermelstein, Lynn Dombey, Sarina Flatt and Solomon Pesis, left for Israel.
 The program was arranged in conjunction with the Jewish Agency.
-The girls were originally enrolled in an Ulpana in Kiryat Motzkin, but ended up on Kibbutz Tirat Tzvi, while the boys were in Tikvat Yaakov on moshav Sde Yaakov.
+The girls were originally enrolled in an Ulpana in Kiryat Motzkin, but ended up on Kibbutz Tirat Zvi, while the boys were in Tikvat Yaakov on moshav Sde Yaakov.
 The first class was present during the Yom Kippur War.

 Among this first class, who had spent 12th grade in Israel, several elected to return to Israel for another year of study, going to Machon Gold, Keren B'Yavne, Hebrew University, the army-kibbutz Nahal program.

 Subsequent classes spent their 12th grade in Israel as well.
 The Class of 1976 marked the first cohort that learned in Akiva from 1st through 12th grade.
 The Class of 1977 had the largest number of graduates, at 22, and five elected to attend Bar Ilan University after graduation.

 In 1990, the 12th grade Israel program was cancelled.
 This led to the entire class of 1991 leaving the school a year early, along with most members of the Class of 1993.
 Remaining members of the Class of 1993 were skipped a grade and graduated along with the Class of 1992.
 Again in 1994, only one student was enrolled for senior year.
 By the 1994-1995 year, however, the transition was complete a regular 12th grade has existed in the school since.
 Students were widely opposed to the cancellation of the program.
 Reasons given for the decision were that it became widely accepted among day schools for students to spend a year in Israel post-graduation, and that the Akiva students no longer attended the same schools in Israel, so it no longer felt like an extension of the class.
 The principal at the time, Zev Shimansky, also felt that students were suffering from the condensed academic program during three years of high school.

 Many graduates of Akiva choose to spend a year or more after graduation studying in Israel.
 The school also has a high aliya rate.